adambard/learnxinyminutes-docs/c.html.markdown

   // Types
   ///////////////////////////////////////

+  // Compilers that are not C99-compliant requires that variables MUST be
-  // All variables MUST be declared at the top of the current block scope
+  // declared at the top of the current block scope.
-  // we declare them dynamically along the code for the sake of the tutorial
-  // (however, C99-compliant compilers allow declarations near the point where
+  // Compilers that ARE C99-compliant allow declarations near the point where
-  // the value is used)
+  // the value is used.
+  // For the sake of the tutorial, variables are declared dynamically under
+  // C99-compliant standards.

   // ints are usually 4 bytes
   int x_int = 0;